bushinoni/dedHD/README.md

-# dedHD – Behavior-Based Attention Assistant
+# dedHD – Cognitive Fatigue-Aware Interface Adapter

 A Chrome extension that gently helps users regain focus by detecting ADHD behavioral patterns like rapid scrolling, jittery mouse movement, fast typing, and more.